Skip to content

 What Copy Trading Does

 Copy trading links your account to another trader or strategy so trades are mirrored automatically or semi-automatically.
-The copied trades may be scaled to your account size, fixed lot size, or an allocation setting depending on the platform and broker.
+The copied trades may be scaled to your account size, fixed lot size, or allocation setting depending on the platform and broker.

 That convenience is the main appeal.
 You do not have to sit in front of the chart all day.
 But convenience can also create distance from risk.
 A copied position is still your position.
 If it loses, the loss happens in your account.